Ordered Reference Dependent Choice: Time Preference

-Finally, the underpinning of PBDU is the simultaneous weakening of WARP and Stationarity in a reference-dependent approach.
-Reminiscent of the observation made in \propref{WARP}, WARP and Stationarity are interconnected in our model in the sense that neither of them can be independently weakened: \begin{prop} Suppose $c$ admits a PBDU representation.
-Then the following are equivalent: \begin{enumerate} \item $c$ satisfies WARP (over $\mathcal{A}$). \item $c$ satisfies Stationarity (over $\mathcal{A}$). \item $c$ admits an exponential discounting utility representation. \item $c$ admits a utility representation. \end{enumerate} \end{prop}
+To further ascertain the aforementioned connection, \propref{WARP2} shows that relaxing just one of the two conditions would fully recover standard exponential discounting.
+Consequently, if a PEDU decision maker has \emph{any} utility representation, then she must also have a standard exponential discounting utility representation.
+This adds to the suggestion that anomalies captured by PEDU are rooted in systematic changes in preferences. \begin{prop} If $c$ admits a PEDU representation, then the following are equivalent: \begin{enumerate} \item $c$ satisfies WARP (over $\mathcal{A}$). \item $c$ satisfies Stationarity (over $\mathcal{A}$). \item $c$ admits an exponential discounting utility representation. \item $c$ admits a utility representation. \end{enumerate} \end{prop}